Pfizer submits data to FDA showing a booster dose works well against original coronavirus and variants - KRDO

 In May, DeSantis issued two executive orders limiting the Covid-19 restrictions counties and cities could impose, including mask mandates, and has since threatened punitive measures should a county or city defy them.

-The Broward County School Board chair criticized DeSantis Sunday over his position on school mask mandates.
+The Broward County School Board chair criticized DeSantis on Sunday over his position on school mask mandates.

 The-CNN-Wire